microsoft/pai/docs/manual/cluster-admin/upgrade-guide.md

 ## Modify `services-configuration.yaml`

-Now, launch a dev box container of new version.
+Now, launch a dev box container of the new version.
 For example, if you want to upgrade to `v1.1.0`, you should use docker `openpai/dev-box:v1.1.0`.

 Then, retrieve your configuration by: